 Whatever our suspicions on either side, the intelligence in Syria is taking too long to be turned into action.
 We are only left to say that Assad has been told off for being too open about his chemical weapon stockpile before and those on his side have limited, if completely flimsy, “evidence” to suggest these weapons are being used only by rebels.

 Syrians being killed by their government’s army are sat in the middle of this debate, waiting.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.